ivanmolto/permaclimatechange/README.md

 ## Installation
 After cloning this repo, you'll need to install all the dependencies with the following command.

-'npm install'
+`npm install`

 Then please, place you Arweave wallet as 'wallet.json' in the root directory.

 ## Usage
 Run the bot with the following command:
-'node index.js'
+`node index.js`

 ## Other Useful Command
-If you want to stop Perma Climate Change bot, please enter 'CTRL + C' in the command line/terminal.
+If you want to stop Perma Climate Change bot, please enter `CTRL + C` in the command line/terminal.

 ## More Information
-Everyday this bot will store fresh content at 10:00 PM UK time (GMT) as long as the wallet have enough funds.
+Everyday this bot will store fresh content at 10:00 PM UK `time (GMT) as long as the wallet have enough funds.
 Please note that there's a fee for storing data on Arweave's blockchain.

 You can browse the data feeds by performing a query manually using ArQL, as ArQL allows you to search for transactions by tags or by wallet address.